How fonts help you rebrand for the future.

 Brands must adapt to major changes in their customer relationships and position themselves to respond to whatever comes next.
 It’s alarmingly easy to fall behind or feel overwhelmed by the pace of change, and some organizations may struggle to outline the scope or scale of a rebrand.
 Where do you begin?
 How do you connect all the dots?

 Type is one of the most important aspects of a rebrand, whether you’re tied to a set of fonts or looking to start over from scratch.
-Fonts thread your visual identity though every customer touchpoint, and may be your only brandable asset in use cases where color, imagery, and other elements can’t or won’t work.
+Fonts thread your visual identity through every customer touchpoint and may be your only brandable asset in use cases where color, imagery, and other elements can’t or won’t work.

 In the case of a rebrand, fonts are a good starting point for determining how you’ll adapt to your customers’ expectations.
 Does your brand need to hold up well in VR or a small screen environment?
 Is your audience global, or likely to be?
 If these situations don’t apply today, should you be prepared for that to change in the next few years?